 Peninsula Flyers Running Club Flyer

-Has started and go through the month of October meeting 4 days a week (Mon-Wed-Fri-Sat).
+Has started and will go through the month of February meeting 4 days a week (Mon-Wed-Fri-Sat).
 Be aware that this is not associated with Maria Carrillo High School or Santa Rosa City School District.

 Results from August Track Time Trial